 M&T Bank Corporation in Focus

-Headquartered in Buffalo, M&T Bank Corporation (MTB) is a Finance stock that has seen a price change of 3.78% so far this year.
-Currently paying a dividend of $1.2 per share, the company has a dividend yield of 3.01%.
-In comparison, the Banks - Major Regional industry's yield is 3.41%, while the S&P 500's yield is 1.76%.
+Headquartered in Buffalo, M&T Bank Corporation (MTB) is a Finance stock that has seen a price change of 17.69% so far this year.
+The company is paying out a dividend of $1.2 per share at the moment, with a dividend yield of 2.66% compared to the Banks - Major Regional industry's yield of 3.43% and the S&P 500's yield of 1.69%.

-In terms of dividend growth, the company's current annualized dividend of $4.80 is up 6.7% from last year.
-M&T Bank Corporation has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 10.61%.
+Looking at dividend growth, the company's current annualized dividend of $4.80 is up 6.7% from last year.
+In the past five-year period, M&T Bank Corporation has increased its dividend 4 times on a year-over-year basis for an average annual increase of 9.92%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-M&T Bank Corporation's current payout ratio is 36%, meaning it paid out 36% of its trailing 12-month EPS as dividend.
+M&T Bank Corporation's current payout ratio is 37%, meaning it paid out 37% of its trailing 12-month EPS as dividend.

-MTB is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2022 is $14.63 per share, representing a year-over-year earnings growth rate of 6.01%.
+Looking at this fiscal year, MTB expects solid earnings growth.
+The Zacks Consensus Estimate for 2022 is $15.21 per share, which represents a year-over-year growth rate of 10.22%.